 Conflict has forced nearly 28 million children to flee their homes.

-To recover and contribute positively to their societies, children like Ahlam must be given opportunities for education and help to overcome traumatic experiences.
+To recover and contribute positively to their new communities, children like Ahlam must be given opportunities for education and help to overcome traumatic experiences.

 Every day, more than 16,000 children die before reaching their fifth birthday.

-When children die before their fifth birthday, it’s often from preventable or treatable causes such as pneumonia, diarrhoea, malaria and complications during birth – and the world’s most disadvantaged children are most at risk because they often don’t have access to healthcare, clean water and healthy food.
+When children die before their fifth birthday, it’s often from preventable or treatable causes such as pneumonia, diarrhoea, malaria and complications during birth.
+The world’s most disadvantaged children are at the greatest risk because they often don’t have access to healthcare, clean water and healthy food.

 In Angola, Central African Republic, Chad, Mali, Nigeria, Sierra Leone and Somalia, 10% of children do not live to see their fifth birthday.

 You can make a difference.
 Our programs are designed to tackle the issues that limit childhood.
-By supporting Save the Children, you can help make sure children get a healthy start in life, an education, protection from harm and a better chance of a bright future.
+By supporting Save the Children, you can help children have a healthy start in life, an education, protection from harm and a better chance of a bright future.

-But we need world leaders to do more too.
-We’re calling on world leaders to value every child’s right to survive, thrive and be protected by following through on the commitments they made under the Sustainable Development Goals.
-To take action sign our petition today.
+But we need world leaders to do more, too.
+We’re calling on world leaders to value every child’s right to survive, thrive and be protected.
+We're asking them to follow through on the commitments they made under the Sustainable Development Goals.

 Banner image: Image: CJ Clarke / Save the Children